 Stewart explains, “The Tax Cuts and Jobs Act repealed the ability for a taxpayer to ‘recharacterize’ a previously converted Roth IRA.
 Before, taxpayers were able to undo a previous Roth conversion if they changed their minds.

 Now, once you decide on a conversion, you are stuck with it.”

 Stimpson adds, “It’s important to ensure you understand the tax consequences of a conversion and are comfortable with them.
 For many people, it will make sense to wait until year-end to decide whether to convert IRA assets.

 There was much more flexibility before, making conversions more of a win-win proposition.
 Now, if you convert and the value of your investments drop, or the conversion pushes you into a higher tax bracket, there’s nothing you can do about it.”

 Are there liquidity constraints on the money in your Roth IRA account?

 Stephen C. Bene, financial advisor and co-founder of Beneficial Wealth, explains, “The one little-known fact is that the IRS does allow you to access whatever you’ve put into your Roth IRA without penalty.

-But to access the growth on your contributions tax-free and penalty-free, your Roth IRA must have been open for at least five years, and you must be at least 59 ½.”
+But to access the growth on your contributions tax-free and penalty-free, your Roth IRA must be open for at least five years, and you must be at least 59 ½.”

-He adds, “The ability to access what you’ve contributed to a Roth IRA is one of the major differences between a Roth IRA and a traditional IRA.
-With a traditional IRA, you cannot take out what you contributed before you turn 59 ½, without a penalty and taxes due.
+He adds, “The ability to access what you contribute to a Roth IRA is one of the major differences between a Roth IRA and a traditional IRA.
+With a traditional IRA, you can’t take out what you contributed before you turn 59 ½, without a penalty and taxes due.

-However, once money has been withdrawn from a Roth IRA, it cannot be paid back.
-You will have effectively forfeited your ability to grow the money you distributed on a tax-free basis for the rest of your life.”
+However, once you withdraw money from a Roth IRA, you can’t pay it back.
+You forever forfeit your ability to grow the money you distributed on a tax-free basis.”

 Should you invest in a Roth IRA account?